marcoverl/CVUserGuide/source/ManagingGPUs.rst

 - GPU enabled flavors must be used **only** when a GPU is needed

-- Since there is a high request to use GPUs, please **delete** your instance as soon as you don't need it anymore.
+- Since there is a high request to use GPUs, please delete or shelve your instance as soon as you don't need it anymore.
   This is because virtual machines, even if idle or in shutdown state, allocate resources (GPUs in particular) which